DARPA-ASKEM/terarium/docs/workflow operations/Optimize Doc.md

 We can ask questions to try to find out a good start time for an intervention.
 For example:
-  "I want to turn on some masking intervention (beta set to a smaller value ~0.1) but I want to know how late I can do it while making the number of infected never exceed a specified number."
+  "I want to turn on some masking intervention such that the parameter that impacts infected growth `beta` is set to the relatively smaller value of 0.1.
+  I want to know how late I can start this masking while making the number of infected never exceed a specified number."

-We can use questions to try to find out parameter values For example:
+We can also ask questions to try to determine parameter values For example:
-  "I want to turn on a quarantine intervention in day 30.
-How strong/effective (high beta needs to be) will this quarantine need to be in order to keep the number of infected lower than a (specified threshold) number?"
+  "I want to turn on a quarantine intervention in day 30 for 90 days.
+What will the value for the parameter that impacts infected growth `beta` need to be in order to keep the number of infected lower than a (specified threshold) number?"

 ## Knobs:
 `End time` (Settings)